 For many years, the protest of British tea being tossed overboard in Boston harbor was known as “The Destruction of the Tea”.
 The earliest reference of the act being called “The Boston Tea Party” didn’t appear until 1826.
 Three months after the original “Boston Tea Party” of December 16, 1773, 60 men again, sent tea into the sea.
 They boarded the Fortune in March 1774 and threw 30 chests overboard.

-Ingredients: salt, lapsang souchong tea, ancho chili, onion, garlic, spices, black pepper *rice powder added to reduce caking
+Ingredients: salt, lapsang souchong tea, ancho chili, onion, garlic, black pepper, Szechuan peppercorns, spices, cloves, ginger, star anise. *rice powder added to reduce caking